pytroll/pytroll/web/source/quickstart_viirs.rst

 Pytroll goes VIIRS
 ==================
-The NOAA/NASA weather satellite NPOESS Preparatory Project (NPP) satellite is due for launch October 25th, 2011. `NPP sample`_ data have been made available to the public mid September 2011.
+The NOAA/NASA weather satellite NPOESS Preparatory Project (NPP) satellite is due for launch October 25th, 2011. `NPP sample`_ data have now finally been made available to the public.
 NPP has a MODIS/AVHRR like imager onboard, called the Visible Infrared Imager Radiometer Suite (VIIRS).

 In preparation for the upcoming VIIRS data we have made a plugin reader and custom compositer to mpop_.
 Thus it is now possible to generate RGB image composites also for VIIRS.

-We have so far only added support M-bands.
+We have so far only added support for the M-bands.
 Support for I-bands and the Day/Night band will follow.

 Loading
 =======